GerbilSoft/rvthtool/README.md

 In addition, this tool supports reading early devkit WADs, which makes it possible to convert them to run on emulators and/or later devkits.

 **WARNING:** Use with caution if converting a system title for installation on real hardware, since this may result in an unrecoverable brick.

+## nusresign

+This is a command line tool to resign NUS/WUP packages for Wii U to and from any Wii U keyset.
+Conversion to Debug will be realsigned.
+Conversion to retail will be unsigned.

+**WARNING:** Use with caution if converting a system title for installation on real hardware, since this may result in an unrecoverable brick.